 A power packed, high-protein dish that can be made in as little as half an hour, this is a winner.
 Trust me, breakfast will never be the same again.

-This is another great way to get some sea moss into your diet.
+This is another great way to get some Irish Moss Seaweed into your diet.
 As an addition to the sauce you will saute your tofu in, the sea moss gel helps to both thicken the mix and deliver a powerful mineral punch!

 If you have adopted a Vegan lifestyle recently you may find that you have missed scrambled eggs.
 I get it, this was a weekend breakfast for me.
 To be honest, transitioning to a purely plant based diet can be a challenge at times.
 This will help you explore a new road and provide the gateway to trying a range of variations on this theme.